sbashevkin/deltareportr/README.md

 **Code :** See the [DESCRIPTION](DESCRIPTION) file

 **Data :** [CC-0](http://creativecommons.org/publicdomain/zero/1.0/)
-attribution requested in reuse

 ### Contributions

-We welcome contributions from everyone.
-Before you get started, please see our [contributor guidelines](CONTRIBUTING.md).
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.